TIOJ-INFOR-Online-Judge/tioj-judge/README.md

 max_submission_queue_size = 20
 time_multiplier = 1.0
 pinned_cpus = none
+box_root = /tmp/tioj_box
+submission_root = /tmp/tioj_submissions
+testdata_root = /var/lib/
 ```

 - The indicated values except `tioj_url`, `tioj_key` are the default values.
 - `time_multiplier` is the ratio of the indicated time to the real time.
 Thus, the multiplier should be larger if the computer is faster, and smaller if the computer is slower.
 - `pinned_cpus` can be a list of CPUs using the same format used in the `cpuset`'s `-c` option (e.g. `0,2-3,6-9:2`), or simply `all` or `none`.
 If this option is specified, each task (including compiling, execution, etc.) will be pinned to one of the provided CPUs.
+- `box_root`, `submission_root` and `testdata_root` represent the paths for the execution sandbox, submission files, and the storage of downloaded testdata and other persistent information, respectively.
+    - Multiple judge clients can be run at the same time by using the `-c` command-line option to specify different paths for each client.
+It's important to note that unexpected errors could arise if any of these three paths are shared among multiple judge clients.

 ### Docker Usage